 - Adjust spring preload to create better balance

-- Check the steering damper, as a faulty setup can lead to instability
+- Check steering damper, as a faulty setup can cause instability

-- Adjust tire pressure to the specific terrain
+- Match tire pressure to the specific terrain

 4. Uncontrolled rebound – the motorcycle bounces too much